Mercedes-Benz EQS Review 2025: Price, specs & boot space

 While most of the EQS's controls are incorporated into the infotainment system, there are still quite a few physical buttons dotted around the cabin.
 That means it's not as minimalist as some competitors but we don't necessarily mind that – the door-mounted electric seat adjustment is quite intuitive, for example, while there's a (now old school) button on the dashboard to start the car.

 Let's not beat about the bush: the Mercedes EQS is huge.
-It measures 5216mm in length, 2125mm wide (including door mirrors) and 1512mm in height.
+It measures 5223mm in length, 2125mm wide (including door mirrors) and 1512mm in height.

 Unsurprisingly, then, it's rather spacious inside.
 Pleasingly, it's actually a hatchback, with a large boot opening that makes cramming bulky items in the boot easier than in an Audi e-tron GT or Porsche Taycan.
-It can accommodate 610 litres of space, while dropping the rear seats increases this to an estate-car-like 1770 litres.
-The one thing the Mercedes EQS lacks – unlike a Tesla Model S – is a front boot (also known as a 'frunk').
+It can accommodate 620 litres of space.
+The Mercedes EQS lacks a front boot (a 'frunk').
 The cavernous boot means you won't really miss this, but it is a useful place to store your charging cables.

-There's loads of room in the front, too, although you obviously don't get the high seating position you'll find in SUV alternatives like the BMW iX or Tesla Model X.
+There's loads of room in the front, too, although you don't get the high seating position you'll find in SUV alternatives like the BMW iX or Tesla Model Y.

 Handling and ride quality: What is the Mercedes-Benz EQS like to drive?